7 Companies with Best Employee Perks

 Employees are entitled to 50% off on all Gap, Old Navy, and Banana merchandise.
 They also provide 30% off on all outlet products and also 25% off on Athleta products.
 And these benefits also extend to their spouse or domestic partner!

-With this sort of discounts, GAP employees are often known to redesign their wardrobe every season.
+With this sort of discount, GAP employees are often known to redesign their wardrobe every season.

 For the icing on the cake, their healthcare benefits cover everything, from dental to vision.